HermannHelgi/TSAM-G23/PA5/README.md

 Currently it is set to: Admin123

 SERVERSIM:

 In addition to these files, there is also a 'serversim' file.
 This can be run with: ./serversim < ip > < port >.
 This file allows you to 'simulate' a bot connecting to the main server and send commands.
+This is given for convenience, and can be used for debugging, and does not need to be graded.

 It will try and connect to the given IP and portnumber and from there you can manually type commands to test the server.
 Such as 'HELO,A5_1' and such.
 Typing in 'DOUBLE' at any time will allow you to send two commands at once.
 Note, the server simulator only adds SOH/EOT characters to your messages.